KimBurgess/PDU-Comm-Gateway/README.md

 `energy 7 60.0;` would indicate that circuit 7 had used 60.0W-hr's of energy, or 0.06kWh's.

 `power-factor 2 -0.04;` would indicate that circuit 2's current power factor was -0.04 denoting a capacitive load.

-# Feedback / Abuse / Comments
-If you want to know more, play further or access some of the other functionality shoot an email to [kim.burgess@amxaustralia.com.au](mailto:kim.burgess@amxaustralia.com.au).